apostolp/flight/README.md

     Flight::lastModified($time) - Performs last modified HTTP caching.

     Flight::json($data) - Sends a JSON response.

+    Flight::console() - Starts the framework in console mode.

 Any custom methods added with `map` and `register` can also be filtered.